nihitprakash/Predicting_Company_Performance/README.md

 # Predicting_Company_Performance
-Predicting Company Performance using Historical 10K documents and Text Classification Methods
+Predicting the Financial Performance of Companies using Historical 10K documents and Text Classification Methods